 When it comes to social media, for instance, some marketing experts argue that platforms such as LinkedIn, Twitter and Facebook are virtually ‘free’.
 This, of course, is not strictly true.
 While you may not pay to set up your company profile, it still costs to build an audience and drive traffic to these pages.
 Not only do you require the human capital to write and design the content, manage interactions, and continually analyse performance; but you also need to promote and boost this content regularly in order to increase your visibility and reach.

 Others argue that digital marketing channels – including content marketing, email marketing, social media and paid search advertising – reach a much larger audience than telemarketing does; and therefore offer a lower cost per lead.
+This may be true but the main consideration is whether they are reaching the right prospects.

 Not all leads are created equal